In the studio

 3D at Architectural Association School of Architecture

+I was approached to lead a new 3D module in light and scale construction techniques with the international Foundation student cohort, at the prestigious Architectural Association School of Architecture in London, and at their Hooke Park base in Dorset, in autumn 2022 and again in 2023.
 We created small-scale maquettes, tested new materials, and used 3D construction techniques to interpret the students' drawings of fragments of the built environment in Prato, Italy.
-This culminated in a 1:1 scale paper light pavilion we jointly constructed at Hooke Park, in celebration of the life of young Foundation team member & ex-AA student, Chiyan Ho, with a ceremonial burning there to close the project.
+This culminated in 1:1 scale paper light works we jointly constructed at Hooke Park, in celebration of the life of young Foundation team member & ex-AA student, Chiyan Ho, with aceremonial burning there to close the project.

 Time & Tide (in development)